Just as children’s dietary needs differ from those of healthy adults, your new kitten’s optimum diet is different from that of a mature cat.

 While it is possible for a kitten to survive on a diet formulated for adult cats, they are more likely to thrive on a diet that is formulated specifically for their own growth and stage of life.
 These foods contain the increased protein, calcium and phosphorus needed by your kitten.

 There is a dizzying array of options for new kitten owners to choose from when it comes to food.
 And kitten food is no exception.
 The most important consideration is making sure that your kitten’s diet is complete and balanced.
-For commercial diets, check the label to be certain that the food has been tested in actual feeding trials instead of by nutritional analysis.

 If feeding a homemade diet, make you’re working with your veterinarian and/or a nutrition expert to be certain that the diet is complete and balanced.
 Do not simply throw together kitchen scraps to feed your kitten and do not feed an exclusively meat diet.
+There is so much nutrition in fruits and vegetables that will help your cat live a long healthy life.

 It is easy to forget that water is an essential nutrient also and just as important as protein or any other nutrient.
 Make sure your kitten has access to clean fresh water at all times.